muhannadbm/Python/README.md

     - blur(image,radius=5): Returns True after bluring the image.

-- Implementing-a-currency-converter: (A project that use a webservice to obtain results according to criteria defined by the user and return it to him)
-  - currency.py: (Module for currency exchange)
-    - before_space(String s): Returns the substring of s up to, but not including, the first space.
-    - after_space(String s): Returns the substring of s after the first space
-    - first_inside_quotes(String s): Returns the first substring of s between two (double) quote characters
-    - get_src(String json): Returns the src value in the response to a currency query.
-    - get_dst(String json): Returns the dst value in the response to a currency query.
-    - has_error(String json): Returns True if the response to a currency query encountered an error.
-    - service_response(String src,String dst, Int amt) function: Returns a JSON string that is a response to a currency query.
-    - iscurrency(String currency): Returns True if currency is a valid (3 letter code for a) currency.
-    - exchange(String src,String dst, Int amt): Returns the amount of currency received in the given exchange.
-  - exchangeit.py: (User interface for module currency)

 - Auditing-datasets:(a Project to analyze data(json and cvs) from airlines company's flights and pilots and weather during those flights and list all violations)
   - auditor/utils.py: (Module providing utility functions for this project.)
     - read_csv(filename): Returns the contents read from the CSV file filename.